DestroyedClone/RiskOfBulletstorm/RiskOfBulletstormRewrite/README.md

  - Combat Director gets more credits based on the amount of curse the team has.
  - Reaching max curse will spawn the Lord of the Jammed.

+## Other
+* Q: Where's the old stuff?
+	* A: In progress.

 ## Credits
 * KomradeSpectre - Item Creation Mod Boilerplate
 * bongopd - [ArtificerRangeTeleport](https://thunderstore.io/package/bongopd/ArtificerRangeTeleport/) (Heavy reference for Bloodied Scarf)
 * EnforcerGang - CHEF
 	* Pass through enemies during utility (Dodgeroll)
 	* Boosted Cleaver code (LOTJ attack)
+* DebugToolKit - Noclip reference

 > Written with [StackEdit](https://stackedit.io/).